Temperature and frost alerts

 Frozen pipes cause water damage costing untold sums each year.
 Keep the ice away with frost alerts and full control over the cabin heating.

 Having running water in your cabin gives you a few extra things to remember.
 Leaving water in the pipes might cause them to freeze and burst.
 When the ice melts, the water comes pouring out, causing significant damage.
-Since you’re often not there to keep watch, the water might keep flowing for a long time, and floors, carpets, furniture and electrical appliances may all have to be replaced.
+Since you’re often not there to keep watch, the water might keep flowing for a long time.
+Floors, carpets, furniture and electrical appliances may all have to be replaced.